unrealwork/atsd-use-cases/research/hartford-fire/README.md

 | Sat             | 648        |
 | Sun             | 696        |

-Additionally, the number of EMS calls was highest on Mondays:
+Additionally, the number of EMS calls is highest on Mondays:

 ```sql
 SELECT  date_format(time, 'E') AS "Day of the Week", sum(value)/1000 AS "EMS Calls (Thousand)"